-We love quinoa.
-It is kind of like the “wonder grain”.
+We have a love hate relationship with quinoa.
+We know it is the wonder gain, and that everyone is devouring it.
+Is it really a grain?
 It is somewhat like a grain, but not really.
 In fact, it is not even related to a grain.
-I should not even be putting it in the same family, to be honest.
-Rather, it is related to the species of beets, spinach, and tumbleweeds.
-The Incas held the quinoa sacred, and it was the emperor who would sow the first planting.
+We should not even be putting it in the same family, to be honest.
+Quinoa is related to the species of beets, spinach, and tumbleweeds.
+Yes, that is right, the tumbleweed.
+The Incas hold the quinoa sacred, and it was the emperor who would sow the first planting.
 The history is fascinating; but, the nutritional values, are amazing.
+When I say love-hate, I mean we enjoy it but we hate that it is being wildly made popular as the wonder grain.
+Can’t we just love something because we love it?
+Lately, we have been enjoying it savory as well as sweet.
+This Quinoa Pudding with Mango is going to blow your mind.

 Quinoa has an amazing amount of protein; 12% – 18% of it is protein.
-Unlike traditional grains, that we are use to eating, such as wheat or rice, quinoa has a balanced amount of amino acids, a huge amount of fiber, and it is high in iron.
-If, I had picky eaters at home, I would definitely incorporate it into their diets.
+Unlike traditional grains, that we are used to eating, such as wheat or rice, quinoa has a balanced amount of amino acids, a huge amount of fiber, and it is high in iron.
+If I had picky eaters at home, I would definitely incorporate it into their diets.

 my food stylist: Maggie